 Attacking anti-virus products.
-Many researchers have dealt with vulnerabilities in anti-virus products and point out implementation flaws that allow to bypass defensive mechanisms or hijack execution [2, 20, 30, 45].
-Over the past few months Ormandy, for instance, called attention to several flaws in wide-spread commercial security products by ESET [31], Kaspersky [32], AVG [34] and FireEye [33] demonstrating the large attack surface such systems expose.
+Many researchers have dealt with vulnerabilities in anti-virus products and point out implementation flaws that allow to bypass defensive mechanisms or hijack execution [2, 29, 42, 64].
+Over the past year Ormandy, for instance, called attention to several flaws in wide-spread commercial security products [43-47] demonstrating the large attack surface such systems expose.
 Our method in contrast does not rely on implementation flaws, but addresses a conceptual issue in the use of poorly designed signatures.

-Similar in spirit, Min and Varadharajan [25] make use of anti-virus products as an ally for an attack and introduce "AV-Parmware", an advanced malware piggybacking on virus scanners.
+Similar in spirit, Min and Varadharajan [35] make use of anti-virus products as an ally for attacks and introduce "AV-Parmware", an advanced malware piggybacking virus scanners.
 In particular, the device driver of the virus scanner is tricked into starting the malicious code on every boot and ensures a stealthy operation by providing the malware with the same high privileges as itself.
+"AVLeak" [6], on the other hand, also employs repeated scans of AV products, but uses the results to carefully leak fingerprints of used emulators.

 Evasion of detection.
 Of course, exploits in anti-virus products can also be used to bypass detection.
 However, also the underlying programming logic of file format parsers, unpackers or search algorithms might be used to evade detection.
-Jana and Shmatikov [17], for instance, describe two classes of bypasses: Chameleon attacks where a malware sample appears as a different type than it actually is and werewolf attacks that exploit differences in parsing logic of specific file types.
+Jana and Shmatikov [25], for instance, describe two classes of bypasses: Chameleon attacks where a malware sample appears as a different type than it actually is and werewolf attacks that exploit differences in parsing logic of specific file types.
 Both, are based on a difference in "perception" between the product at the end-host and the virus scanner.
-A popular example in this context is the Portable Document Format (PDF): The Adobe Reader is to such an extent liberal in processing malformed documents that do not comply the specifications, that it is difficult to exactly reproduce its behavior in a security product [35, 44].
+A popular example in this context is the Portable Document Format (PDF): The Adobe Reader is to such an extent liberal in processing malformed documents that do not comply the specifications, that it is difficult to exactly reproduce its behavior in a security product [49, 63].
 If a virus scanner's type-inference fails, there often is no alternative but reverting to static pattern-based signatures.

-Moreover, methods for evading signature-based detection have been proposed and studied in various contexts [e.g., 12, 26, 36, 37, 46].
-In mobile security research for instance, Zheng et al. [46] assess the robustness of virus scanners for mobile malware against simple transformations.
-Continuing this line of research, DroidChameleon [36] implements more advanced transformations, showing that in 2013, ten commercial Android anti-malware products can be bypassed using common obfuscation techniques.
-In a follow-up work, the authors additionally show that even one year later, these systems can still be bypassed with the same techniques [37].
+Moreover, methods for evading signature-based detection have been proposed and studied in various contexts [e.g., 18, 36, 52, 53, 65].
+In mobile security research for instance, Zheng et al. [65] assess the robustness of virus scanners for mobile malware against simple transformations.
+Continuing this line of research, DroidChameleon [52] implements more advanced transformations, showing that in 2013, ten commercial Android anti-malware products can be bypassed using common obfuscation techniques.
+In a follow-up work, the authors additionally show that even one year later, these systems can still be bypassed with the same techniques [53].

 Deriving signatures.
-In intrusion detection, testing signatures has received substantial attention [21, 28, 39, 40, 43].
-To this end some authors attempt to manually [28] and automatically [21] derive signatures from such systems.
+In intrusion detection, testing signatures has received substantial attention [30, 38, 55, 56, 60].
+To this end some authors attempt to manually [38] and automatically [30] derive signatures from such systems.
 In contrast to our method the latter however inspects the execution of the matching process on a binary level, while we observe the outcome of the matching completely passively but strategically modify the input.